luandretta/worth-a-trip-drf/README.md

 * Providing information for screen readers where there are icons used and no text.
 * Ensuring that there is a sufficient colour contrast throughout the site.

-## ⚒️ Security Features and Defensive Design
+## 🔒 Security Features and Defensive Design

+### `useRedirect`

+`useRedirect` listens for changes in the user's authentication status.
+When there's a change, it tries to refresh the users authentication token.
+Depending on if thats a success or failure and the passed userAuthStatus, it redirects the user to the main route, which is the posts list.

 ### Form Validation

 A warning message will appear to the user when inaccurate or empty data is entered into a form, identifying the specific field that caused the issue.
 This prevents the form from being submitted until the issue is resolved, ensuring that only accurate and complete data is processed.

-## Detailed page and component breakdown
+## ✔️ Detailed page and component breakdown

 ![Lucichart](documentation/images/component-map.png)